shakna-israel/docbuilder/docs/docbuilder.md

 It's also where we define the Public API.

-NOTE: All command-line arguments are *optional*.
+NOTE: All command-line arguments are *optional*, Docbuilder will build it's own documentation if given no arguments.

 ```